 Solar Financing Loans: We have several solar power financing loan products available as well.
 These are primarily FICO-based.
 The fees are typically higher than Credit Union or PACE loans, but very low rates are available.

 These solar loans can be good solutions, especially if you plan on keeping the loan for its entirety.
 Many Solar Loans also allow you to pay down the loan to lower payments after you get the benefit of your tax credit.

 However, a PPA or Lease may make sense if you cannot take advantage of tax credits or you place a high value on guaranteed production and system insurance.
 With a PPA or Lease, you do not own the system.
 Instead, a third party owns it and is responsible for making sure your system performs as advertised.
 Qualifying is typically based on FICO scores.
-If a PPA is right for you, we have some good options.
-Our Solar Advisors can show the best way to make them work for you.

 Commercial Solar Financing: Lending for small to mid-sized commercial solar is not as established as residential solar financing.
 However, this space is evolving, and we have several options available, including PACE and Leases.
 Please speak with one of our Solar Advisors to see what options may be best for your business.